Goal of the Associate Degree Nursing Program

 - Apply to Seminole State College.
 You must complete the steps for admission as a degree-seeking student at Seminole State College before you can be considered for admission into a limited-access nursing program.
 For more information on Seminole State's application procedures, visit the Admissions Office home page.

 - Review the Generic RN information packet and the nursing website for admissions criteria, course sequences and program requirements.
-Bring additional questions to your mandatory information session, described in step 4.

 - Take the Test of Essential Academic Skills (TEAS®, version V).